AnonymouX47/term-image/docs/source/glossary.rst

    rendered
       To convert image pixel data into a **string** (optionally including escape sequences to produce colour and transparency).

-   render size
-      The real dimension (in pixels) with which an image is rendered.

-   render width
-      The real **horizontal** dimension (in pixels) with which an image is rendered.

-   render height
-      The real **vertical** dimension (in pixels) with which an image is rendered.

    rendered size
       The amount of space (columns and lines) that'll be occupied by a rendered image **when drawn onto a terminal screen**.

-      This is determined by the :term:`render size` and :term:`scale` of an image and the global :term:`font ratio`.
+      This is determined by the size and :term:`scale` of an image.

    rendered width
       The amount of **columns** that'll be occupied by a rendered image **when drawn onto a terminal screen**.